Healthy no bake brownies recipe | so fudgy and chocolatey!

 - Cut into 16 equal brownie bites and enjoy!
 Store leftovers of your healthy no bake brownies in the fridge or freezer

-*If your dates aren't soft/moist enough I highly recommend to soak them in (warm) water until they are soft
+- If your dates aren't soft/moist enough I highly recommend soaking them in (warm) water until they are soft.

-*You can skip the peanut flour in the chocolate glaze and use 1 1/2 - 2 tbsp of regular peanut butter or any other nut/seed butter instead
+- You can skip the powdered peanut butter in the chocolate glaze and use 1 1/2 - 2 tbsp of regular peanut butter (or any other nut/seed butter).
+However, I would recommend adding more cocoa powder otherwise the glaze might be too runny.

-The Nutrition Facts are for one serving if you cut the batch into 16 brownie bites.
-Calculation includes the low-fat glaze
+- The Nutrition Facts are for one serving if you cut the batch into 16 brownie bites.
+Calculation includes the low-fat glaze (made with powdered peanut butter).